pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 # Azure

+For a quick installation of Pachyderm on Azure, jump to our [Quickstart page](./quickstart/).

 !!!
 Important "Before your start your installation process."
       - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.
       - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.